LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 The annotation placement inside or outside of threads also affects performance
 measurements: in event-based measurement configurations (e.g., `runtime-report`), measurements are taken when entering and exiting annotated regions.
 Therefore, in the example above, the reported performance metrics (such as time per region) are only for the master thread.
-However, sampling-based configurations can take measurements on all threads, regardless of region markers.
+However, sampling-based configurations like callpath-sample-report can take measurements on all threads, regardless of region markers.
 The ``process`` visibility scope then allows us to associate these measurements with the "parallel" and "main" regions on any thread.

 In contrast, in the example below, we enter and exit the "parallel" region on every thread, and metrics reported by `runtime-report` therefore cover all